nmfad/X-chromosome-analysis/README.md

          (3) The VCF file should be filtered to a depth of (DP>=10) and genotype quality (GQ > 20).
 Users can use any filtering tool of their choice such as GATK SelectVariants to achieve this or a utility script is provided for the same within the SUBSET_VCF directory - DP_GQ_filter.py
           Usage: python DP_GQ_filter.py <input vcf> <sample name> <output directory>

          (4) Subset the filtered file from (1) , (2) and (3) to only exon/coding regions on the X chromosome.
-A bedfile for all exon only regions on the X chromosome is provided within the REF_TRACKS directory
+A bedfile for all exon only regions on the X chromosome is provided within the REF_TRACKS directory REF_TRACKS/XCHR_MINUS_PAR.bed

+         (5) Using the VCF file generated in step 4 , prepare a bedfile that will be used for generating mpileups using RNA bams.
+Ensure the bedfile in a valid format from the VCF file such as chrX  pos-1  pos

     (b) RNA BAM